studio24/mac-setup/mac-setup.md

 This process uses the following platforms to manage automated deployment:

-* [Apple Business Manager](https://business.apple.com/) is the central portal for setting up and managing Mac computers and other devices for Studio 24 and any App Store software licences.
+* [Apple Business Manager](https://business.apple.com/) is the central portal for setting up and managing Mac computers, Apple IDs and other devices for Studio 24 and any App Store software licences.
 * [Addigy](https://prod.addigy.com/) manages the policies used for deploying common settings and software to Studio 24 computers.
 It also allows for centralised reporting, management and software deployment.

 ### Automated device setup